-Often when I teach workshops or give talks, colleagues ask me if I ever experience issues with clients who are late paying an invoice, ask for too many revisions, try to micromanage, etc. When I explain that I used to, and what I do now to prevent it from happening again, they look at me like I have two heads and say:
+Often when I teach workshops or give talks, colleagues ask me if I ever experience issues with clients who are late paying an invoice, ask for too many revisions, try to micromanage, etc. When I explain that I used to, and what I do now to prevent it from happening again, they look at me like I have three heads and say:

 “Your clients actually agree to that?
 I could never pull that off.”

 That’s the thing.
 My clients agree to that, and people who would not agree to my business policies will simply not become my clients.
 I use my business policies (ie. my professional boundaries) to filter our people who are not a good fit for my services.

 I was able to pull it off because I believed that it would work.
 I had no choice—after experiencing the worst boundary-stomping client in my career, I knew that the only way to continue working as a designer was to radically change my approach.
 It was either that, or choose a different career, so I wouldn’t have to deal with clients anymore!

 Setting boundaries seemed like the easier option.
 If it still seems too hard for you, then things probably haven’t gotten bad enough yet.
 You’ll know when it gets really bad—you’ll be ready to try anything.